 But, in the meantime, you can optimize your intestinal microflora by eating a diet that contains both probiotics and prebiotic foods, and taking the right probiotic supplements.

-Encouraging the growth of good gut bacteria may be one of the most important things you can do for your mental well-being.
+Encouraging the growth of good gut bacteria may be one of the most important things you can do for your mental health.